The Climate of China

 This chart shows the huge temperature range of the climate of China.
 For climate profiles of individual provinces please see the individual province descriptions.
-The average temperature and rainfall profile is weighted according to each province's area and because of the vast area of Tibet and Xinjiang provinces it is generally lower than would be expected.
-In Winter and Spring an anti-cyclone often sits over Mongolia bringing east and south-easterly winds over China.
+The average temperature and rainfall is weighted according to each province's area and because of the vast area of Tibet and Xinjiang provinces it is generally lower than would be expected.
+In winter and spring an anti-cyclone often sits over Mongolia bringing east and south-easterly winds.
 In winter extremely cold Siberian air is drawn into north-east China.
 In summer and autumn the prevailing wind is reversed except for the dry north-west; allowing moist, warm air from the South China Sea to move north.
-Depressions generally track west, bringing welcome rain to inland provinces.
+Depressions generally track westward, bringing welcome rain to inland provinces.
 Rainfall varies considerably from year to year in inland areas leading to risk of drought or flood, particularly during the summer.
-Typhoons that come in from the South China Sea are a frequent hazard in late summer and autumn, affecting coastal provinces such as Fujian Guangdong and Zhejiang.
+Typhoons from the South China Sea are a frequent hazard in late summer and autumn, affecting mostly Fujian Guangdong and Zhejiang.

-Visitors find Spring and Autumn the best times to come to China in order to avoid the extremes of hot, wet and cold.
-For all about visiting China see our guide.
+Visitors generally find spring and autumn the best times to come to China in order to avoid the extremes of hot, wet and cold.
+For all about visiting China see our visitors guide.

 The average temperature over China in winter (January) demonstrates the extent of cold conditions over much of China.
 Cold north-easterly winds result in very low temperatures as far south as Beijing.
 The high Tibetan plateau is very cold.
 Only the southernmost coastal fringe retains temperatures over 59 ° F [15 ° C].
 The extreme northeast is coldest with temperatures as low as -22 ° F [-30 ° C] at times.

 China in winter (November to April) is generally dry.
-The bulk of China is under the influence of cold dry air from the north east and there is little rain.
+The bulk of China is under the influence of cold dry air from the north east and there is little rain or snow.
 Far eastern Xinjiang receives some rain, south of the Yangzi moderate rainfall continues all year round.